isomerpages/moe-oasispri/_info-hub/School Life/Assessment Information.md

 <p><strong>D. Absence for weighted assessment</strong>
 </p>
 <p>1.
 Students who miss a weighted summative assessment through ill-health
-are required to provide a doctor’s certificate i.e MC confirming this.
+are required to provide a doctor’s certificate i.e. MC confirming this.
 MC should be obtained from a&nbsp;<strong>medical practitioner approved by MOH only</strong>.
 “MC” would be entered in the School Cockpit for the absentees.</p>
 <p>2.
 Students who miss a weighted summative assessment for other legitimate